graphery/graphane/README.md

 ## Project status

-Please note that GRAPHANE is currently in beta.
+Please note that Graphane is currently in beta.
 While the core features are fully functional, there may still be bugs, and the API is subject to change.
 We welcome feedback and contributions from the community to help improve and refine the library.